ace19-dev/2018-Data-Science-Bowl/README.md

 ## Notice
-- I use the materials from several places then I edited sources.
+- I used the materials from several places then I edited sources.
 - The above resources may contain bugs.
 - Thank you for your interest and update will be happened occasionally.